 My work has been enriched by engagement with several cross-disciplinary communities, each of which has generously supported my research: the Department of Philosophy at Harvard University, the Edmond J. Safra Center for Ethics at Harvard University, the Petrie-Flom Center at Harvard Law School, the Department of Medical Ethics and Health Policy at the University of Pennsylvania, and the Center for Law and the Biosciences at Stanford Law School.

-This summer, I am looking forward to engaging with and learning from several philosophical communities, including:
+I am looking forward to learning from several philosophical communities this summer:

-as a participant at Philosophy and Social Science, Institute of Philosophy, Prague, May 2017;
+Philosophy and Social Science, Institute of Philosophy, Prague, May 2017

 The Mentoring Project for Pre-tenure Women in Philosophy, Salt Lake City, June 2017

 Caribbean Philosophical Association, New York, June 2017 (presenter)